 A detailed explanation of Cost of Attendance can be reviewed by clicking here.

 Verification is a federal policy that requires approximately 30% of all submitted FAFSA’s to be selected for an accuracy review process.
 When a FAFSA is selected for Verification, the Financial Aid Office must compare information submitted on the FAFSA with actual tax and income figures.
 The Financial Aid Office has the authority to adjust any inaccurate information submitted on the FAFSA.

-A PIN number is a unique four digit number given to the student, which can be used each year to electronically apply for federal student aid (FAFSA) and to access your Federal Student Aid records online.
-Parents of a dependant student will also be required to apply for a PIN number.
-To apply for a PIN number, go to www.pin.ed.gov.
+A FSA User ID which can be used each year to electronically apply for federal student aid (FAFSA) and to access your Federal Student Aid records online.

 Student Aid Report (SAR)